This Is Where We Came In: World Premiere Reviews

 A Lit Crit Hit (by Michael Schmidt)

-This Is Where We Came In at the Stephen Joseph Theatre, Scarborough, are ancient and weary.
+"Uncles Erraticus and Oblivious and bossy Great Aunt Repetitus, the dusty, black-clad story-tellers in Alan Ayckbourn's This Is Where We Came In at the Stephen Joseph Theatre, Scarborough, are ancient and weary.
 The characters in their stories, long to be free of conventional roles, at last able to exist outside the plot as people.
 This is the story of their rebellion.

-Hansel and Gretel is followed by that of The Princess and the Frog.
+Each story-teller has a go: the tale of Hansel and Gretel is followed by that of The Princess and the Frog.
 The characters are getting restive, so Great Aunt decides to settle them once and for all after the interval with an original story which involves a beguilingly seductive and lustful 450 year-old witch and two young peasants who catch her eye.
 Floods, droughts and other natural disasters accompany her cruel, hilarious courtship.

 Great Aunt almost manages to bring the characters to heel, but not quite: at the end there is a splendid coup de theatre.